Why Does My Dog Lick Metal? 4 Common Reasons

 Why does my dog lick metal?
 This is also the same question I asked myself a few years ago when my dog Sherlock started licking our spare pipes in the garage.
 It’s not just a random lick, but a full-on tongue slather.
 I’m quite concerned since it’s not typical for Sherlock to put his mouth on dirty metal.
 I asked the vet, and below are the possibilities he discussed: please read here why does my dog stick his tongue out

-4 Common Reasons why dogs lick metal
+why do dogs lick metal

 1. Your dog has Pica